lsmith77/symfony-docs/contributing/code_of_conduct/enforcement_team.rst

 The :doc:`Symfony project leader </contributing/code/core_team>` appoints enforcement team with candidates they see fit.
-The enforcement team will consist of at least 3 persons.
-The team should be representing as many demographics as possible, ideally from different employers and from employers without in close partnerships with each other.
+The enforcement team will consist of at least 3 people.
+The team should be representing as many demographics as possible, ideally from different employers.